07/21/2021 14:54

 If your employer suspects you are working under the influence

-of drugs or alcohol, it’s likely they will call you in for a drug test.
+of drugs or alcohol, they will likely call you in for a drug test.
 Most companies

 and managers are well-trained at identifying the signs of working under the